 Historically, any public figure or company guilty of a blunder is usually forgiven (cough cough, even Charlie Sheen).

 United failed to put themselves in the seat of their customer and instead went into full-fledged defensive mode.
 And that’s why they lost and continue to lose the support of the public.
 You know what defense mode does?
 It’s like pouring gasoline on a fire.

-As I was thinking about this whole cluster, I saw the Jimmy Kimmel clip and momentarily thought I wouldn’t even write about this because he NAILED it.
+As I was thinking about this whole cluster, I saw and momentarily thought I wouldn’t even write about this because he NAILED it.
 If you haven’t watched it, you should!
 As a matter of fact, as a brand, when you find yourself in these disasters, perhaps you should ask the poignant question – WWJD – What Would Jimmy Do?